-9. It is accesible for all categories of users
+9. It is accessible for all categories of users

 Most of the time employees/staff have already the Microsoft license on their work computers, with PowerPoint included.
-Also universities aquire the suite so student and teacher cand use reach out and use them.
+Also, universities acquire the suite so students and teachers cand use reach out and use them.

 Disadvantages of PowerPoint

 It can happen anytime, there are a lot of variables that intervene when you are about to use PowerPoint for presenting.
 Your computer can stop working, get an update right before you start, or lose power in the middle of the presentation.
 There is always the connectivity issue, do you use HDMI, VGA or do you have an adaptor.
 PowerPoint also has some specifics ada[ted for your computer, like fonts or videos, and if you don’t embed them or you don’t put them in a folder with the presentation they won’t work on somebody else’s computer.

 After you accommodate with the software it becomes very easy to get lost in all the options you have.
 How much text is too much?
 Are there enough images?
 What font to use?
 How many fonts to use?
 By adding a lot of things you will lose sight of the purpose of the presentation.

 We know that there is a lot of important information you want to transmit, but leave some mystery for the delivery part.

 PowerPoint presentations are very common in conferences, business meetings and universities, therefore your audience has seen quite a lot of presentations before yours.
 You need to catch your audience’s attention from the beginning with your presentation looks or with your way of presenting, otherwise, they will get bored and won’t listen to you present.
 Make sure you put enough time into preparing your PowerPoint material, a good presentation with a fine speech will hit the target.

 Avoid templates as much as possible if you want to impress, or work on them and add your unique style to them.

 4. Presenters rely too much on slides